AMSP-04/NETN-LOG/NETN-LOG.md

 * Refuelling of aircraft at an airbase or in the air
 * Transport of supplies between facilities
 * Repair of damaged platforms in facility or by unit
 * Transport of units, platforms, and humans by train, ship, or aircraft
-* Embarkment and disembarkment of units on platforms

 # Overview
 All NETN Logistics services are based on a Logistics Service Pattern that include negotiation, delivery and acceptance of logistics services.
 The pattern is described below and is implemented as base classes in the NETN LOG FOM Module.

 ## Materiel
 Materiel are classified as: